aaronksaunders/flutter_map_markers/README.md

 # Flutter Map Markers Example Using Google Maps Plugin

-A new Flutter Google Maps project.
+A Sample Flutter Google Maps project.

+- renders map
+- renders markers on map
+- calculates `LatLngBounds` from the markers to ensure they are visible

 ## Getting Started